Facebook Tips & Strategies

 How to Connect Your Facebook Page and Instagram Account

 A Quick Prerequisite: This process requires an Instagram Professional Account (either a "Creator" or "Business" account).
-You can't connect a personal Instagram profile this way.
+You cannot connect a personal Instagram profile this way.
 If your account is still set to Personal, switching is easy and free:

 1. On your Instagram profile, tap the three lines in the top-right corner.